regan-sarwas/npmap.js/API.md

 ### <a name="styling-vectors">Styling Vectors</a>

-NPMap.js uses the [simplestyle specification](https://github.com/mapbox/simplestyle-spec), which currently, at v1.1.0, includes the following properties:
+NPMap.js uses the [simplestyle specification](https://github.com/mapbox/simplestyle-spec) internally.
+It currently, at v1.1.0, includes the following properties:

     fill
     fill-opacity